 Over the past 17 years, Malia has been a dedicated student and teacher.
 She has studied with master yoga teachers including Baron Baptiste, Shiva Rea, Sean Corne, Christina Sell, Psalm Isadora and Bizzie Gold.
 She is passionate about teaching, empowering, encouraging, mentoring, coaching and counseling.
 She has worked in various settings from yoga studios, prisons, corporations and with individuals one on one.
 She has previous experience in account/project management, business, yoga studio ownership/management, marketing/graphic design, promotions and client relations.
 Malia is currently working on her last year of her Master's in Counseling to become a Licensed Professional Counselor to support individuals and couples.

-Amy began her yoga journey in 2012 when she started practicing yoga as a tool to alleviate her anxiety.
+Amy began her yoga journey when she started practicing yoga as a tool to alleviate her anxiety.
 She found the use of breath, meditation and presence yoga provided to be key in managing her panic attacks.
 As her practice grew, she discovered the physical benefits to be valuable as well.
 The one thing she truly embraces and loves about yoga is that learning is never ending.
 Every time you place yourself on the mat, you experience something new.
 Yoga is a philosophy that allows the physical to compliment and nurture the mental, emotional and spiritual sides of every individual.
 She believes yoga is for everyBODY and the benefits can be utilized off the mat in every aspect of our lives.
-Amy received her 200-hour RYT from CorePower Austin in 2017.
+Amy received her 200-hour RYT from CorePower Austin.
 Outside of yoga, she is also a massage therapist and enjoys a wide range of hobbies to include reading, paddleboarding and enjoying her pack of puppies – two adorable Yorkies and a beautiful German Shepherd.

 Melinda is passionate about inspiring individuals and families to create healthy and sustainable lifestyles through yoga, nutrition, and self care.
 She simply considers herself a “space holder” for growth, delights in connecting with her students, loves great tunes, and keeps things real and relatable for all levels.
 Melinda holds over 700 hours of extensive yoga training with Baron Baptiste, and master Baptiste teachers Paige Elenson, Kiersten Mooney, Martin Morris, and Bethany Lyons, among others.
 She is also a certified Integrative Nutrition Health Coach, registered through IAHC.
 Melinda is experienced in teaching individuals, large groups, corporate, and athletic teams.
 Her classes are filled with love, laughter, and lots of sweat!